treeverse/lakeFS/docs/howto/import.md

 {: .note }

 1. In your repository's main page, click the _Import_ button to open the import dialog:

    ![img.png](../assets/img/UI-Import-Dialog.png)

 2. Under _Import from_, fill in the location on your object store you would like to import from.
 3. Fill in the import destination in lakeFS and a commit message.

-4. Once the import is completed, you can merge the changes from the import branch to the source branch.
+Once the import is complete, you can merge the changes from the import branch to the source branch.

 #### Notes
 {: .no_toc }